 Living in the tech world means relying hugely on advanced software.
 While modern tools do all the calculations, experts spend more time on creative work.
 When it comes to SEO, what would you prefer: improve your product or service or conduct time-consuming keyword research?
 The answer is obvious.

 RankActive is here to share the duties and everyday tasks with you.
-Keywords optimization or website analytics, monitoring on-site ranking factors or keeping an eye on competitors – from now on, you can do all that with one SEO solution.
+Keyword optimization or website analytics, monitoring keyword rankings or keeping an eye on competitors — from now on, you can do all of that with a single SEO solution.

 1. Getting Ready: Create a New Project

-The work on the project starts with 3 simple steps.
-Let’s begin by clicking on the “Add New” button.
+The work on the project starts with three simple steps.
+Let’s begin by clicking on the “Add” button.

 2. Prepare a Set of Keywords

-- Related keywords subsection gathers ideas from Google Related Search (GRS).
+- The Related Keywords section gathers ideas from Google Related Search (GRS).

-- Suggested keywords provide options from Google Autocomplete.
+- Keyword Suggestions feature can help you obtain keywords from Google Autocomplete.

-- Relevant Pages: the information about pages relevant to keywords ranking in the top 100.
+- Ranked Pages provides info about ranked pages relevant to keywords ranking in TOP100

 4. Examine On-Site Parameters